Who We Are

 The official launch of EMBRACE took place on 22nd October 2003 in the Wellington Park Hotel in Belfast.
 The Rev. Arlington Trotman, Secretary of the Churches Together in Britain and Ireland Commission for Racial Justice, spoke at the launch, welcoming this initiative.

-EMBRACE is a group of Christians who have come together to promote a positive response to minority ethnic people in Northern Ireland.
+Our vision is to promote a positive response to minority ethnic people in Northern Ireland.
 We seek to equip the church to fulfil its call to welcome the stranger, by providing information, training, resource materials and channels for practical help.

 EMBRACE seeks to: